 What are the possible benefits and risks of participating?

-On completion of this study, the virtual intervention will be evaluated and tested in relation to its acceptability, implementability, recruitment, and completion rates.
-The benefits include better support of people with diabetes to improve their self-management behaviour through an optimised virtual intervention.
-The study presents a small potential risk of having to reflect upon experiences that could elicit strong emotions, otherwise, there are no physical or psychological risks to the health of participants.
+The virtual intervention is evaluated in terms of feasibility, acceptability, recruitment and completion rates.
+The benefits include providing better support to people with diabetes to help them improve their self-management behaviour through a video-based virtual intervention.
+The study poses a slight risk of participants having to reflect on experiences that could elicit strong emotions; otherwise, there are no physical or psychological risks to the participants' health.

 Where is the study run from?